All Episodes

 And of course, guess what?

-Back to the phones, Lois in Salt Lake City.
+Back to the phones, Lois.

-Welcome to the program.
+In Salt Lake City, welcome to the program.

 I'm glad you waited.

-Oh, thank you, Rush, long time listener.
+Oh, thank you, Rush.

-Great admirer of yours.
+Longtime listener, great admirer of yours.

 Well, thank you.

-I have been I've worked in travel for 33 years.
+I have been, I've worked in travel for 33 years.

-I've sailed on over sixty different ships.
+I've sailed on over 60 different ships.

-I pick and choose where I go and make sure that um safety factor is always of concern on a ship.
+I pick and choose where I go and make sure that safety factor is always of concern on a ship.

 Well, that's good.

-I'm not that familiar with um, you know, the background on this ship because we've had very little information on in our newspapers here.
+I'm not that familiar with the background on this ship.

 That's why I'm here to dig it out.

-Oh, that's why I was shipwrecked.
+Oh, that's why I watched it.

 The ship's owned by some guy named Bruce Bruce.

-Um, Bruce Poon Tip.
+Yep, Bruce Poon Tip.

-Well that says it all, doesn't it?
+Well, that says it all, doesn't it?

-Uh yes, yes, it does.
+Yes, yes, it does.

-Now I understand your concern, Lois.
+Now, I understand your concern, Lois.

-There's people want to go down and see some of the islands.
+People want to go down and see some of the islands.

-Uh they don't really get close to the continent itself.
+They don't really get close to the continent itself.

-I mean they get fairly close, but they don't I don't think there are any docks there with uh uh Tiffany and and uh Chanel that you get off the boat and go shop.
+I don't think there are any docks there with Tiffany and Chanel that you get off the boat and go shop.

-Uh but they have some islands down there with some wildlife that's unique to that part of the world, and people do want to see that.
+But they have some islands down there with some wildlife that's unique to that part of the world, and people do want to see that.

-Joe in Allentown, Pennsylvania, nice to have you on the EIB network, sir.
+Nice to have you on the EIB network, sir.

 Hello.

-Hi, Rush, how are you doing?
+How are you doing?

 Just fine, sir.